Rules of Berserk Hnefatafl 11x11.

 Moving a piece.

 Jumping: Besides the ordinary way of moving, the king, the knight and the commanders may also make a short orthogonal jump over an ordinary enemy piece, landing on an empty square beyond.
-The king and commanders do not capture by this maneuver, unless they trap an enemy piece between themselves and one of their own men.
+The king and commanders do not capture by this maneuver, unless they trap an enemy piece between themselves and one of their own men or a restricted square.
 It is not allowed to jump over the king, the knight or the commanders, and the king can only jump over an ordinary enemy soldier from and to restricted squares.

 Commander and king jumping.